 - The activities are carried out in connection with a single specific event or a task of short-term duration.

 The Transfer of Undertakings (Protection of Employment) Regulations 2006, as updated by various statutes and regulations, notably The Collective Redundancies and Transfer of Undertakings (Protection of Employment) (Amendment) Regulations 2014, cover the transfer of an undertaking, or part of one, from one business to another.
 TUPE protects employees by entitling them to the same terms and conditions, with continuity of employment, as they had before the transfer.
 TUPE applies to all relevant transfers, including situations where services are assigned to a new contractor, for example in labour-intensive services such as office cleaning, catering, security and refuse collection.
-Various other statutes and regulations also have an effect on TUPE.

 The situations where TUPE applies